 For all requests for loans from UC, the following conditions apply:

-Loans may be made only upon documented Tribal written authorization and Chancellor approval as described in Section V.J.4.
+Loans may be made only upon documented tribal written authorization and Chancellor approval as described in Section V.J.4.

 The Repatriation Coordinator must ensure that there are no related pending appeals or complaints as described Section V.J.4.